 In either case the result is catastrophic but the long-term outcome for amputees has improved due to better medical understanding of the management of traumatic amputation, early emergency and critical care management, new surgical techniques, and early rehabilitation.
 New limb replantation techniques have been moderately successful, but incomplete nerve regeneration remains a major limiting factor.

-Many times we at the Goforth & Lucas Law Partnership have seen how our clients will have a better outcome from having a well-fitting, functional prosthesis than a nonfunctional replanted limb.
+Many times we at the Goforth & Lucas Law Partnership have seen how our injured workers and their families will have a better outcome from having a well-fitting, functional prosthesis than a nonfunctional replanted limb.
 In either case, our firm works to ensure our client wins the maximum monetary award possible through mediation or trial including compensation for: